• Skip to primary navigation

 Collage of 4 images showing steps for making the beef filling.

 • Heat the sunflower oil in a large frying pan.
-Add the onions and fry the onions over a low heat until they start to change colour (image 1 above).
+Add the onions and fry them over low heat until they start to change colour (image 1 above).

 • Add the mushrooms and continue frying until they have browned (image 3 above).